hbr/Programming/redblack/doc/red_black_tree.md

 Invariant
 ---------

-1. A red node has only black chilren (an empty tree counts as black).
+1. A red node has only black children (an empty tree counts as black).

 2. Every path from the root to an empty node contains the same number of black nodes.